Poojai: Casting

 Early reports in December had suggested that Shruti Haasan would be signed on to play the film's heroine, though she only confirmed her participation in March 2014.
 Sathyaraj and Soori were added to the cast to play supporting roles, while actress Kausalya was announced to be making a comeback with the film starring alongside other supporting actresses.
 The team approached Rekha to play Vishal's mother in the film, but her unavailability meant that the team later cast Radhika Sarathkumar instead.
 Prathap Pothen and Janaki Sabesh were also selected to play Shruti Haasan's parents.
 Andrea Jeremiah was selected to make a cameo appearance in a folk song.
 Sathyaraj sported a bald look for this film thanks to his simultaneous shoot for S. S. Rajamouli's Baahubali (2015) and his role was said to be "very powerful" and also the "suspense element of the film".
-Bhojpuri actor Awadhesh Mishra was selected to play an gangster in the film which marks his debut in Tamil cinema.
+Bhojpuri actor Awadhesh Mishra was selected to play a gangster in the film which marks his debut in Tamil cinema.
 Vaibhav Reddy was selected for an important role in the film, but his role was not a part of the film.
 Vinay Bihari, who is the Youth, Arts and Culture Minister of Bihar, was selected to play the role of a district collector in the film's climatic portions when he expressed his interest in acting to Hari when he was in Bihar for location scouting.
 Barath Raj, who has won Mr. India and the second runner up 2014 title, played a crucial role of collector's son from Bihar.
 Abhinaya was selected to play a supporting role, while Mukesh Tiwari was selected to play the main antagonist.